Werhww/Litematic-reader/README.md

     ]
   */

+	/* The functions above all read individually */ await litematic.read() // Only needed for the operations beneath

-  /* Can also accass other file data */ console.log(litematic.litematic?.totalBlocks) // 2
+  /* Can also access other file data */ console.log(litematic.litematic?.totalBlocks) // 2
   console.log(litematic.litematic?.palette) /*
   PaletteManager {